This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

-Your child may need to rest in bed until his infection is better.
-Your child's healthcare provider will tell you when it is okay for him to get out of bed.
+Your child may need to rest in bed until his or her infection is better.
+Your child's healthcare provider will tell you when it is okay for him or her to get out of bed.

 - Antibiotics help treat an infection caused by bacteria.